Intro

 cd stm32mp1-yocto

-repo init -u https://bitbucket.org/dimtass/meta-stm32mp1-bsp-base/src/master/default.xml
+repo init -u https://github.com/dimtass/meta-stm32mp1-bsp-base/blob/master/default.xml

 repo sync

-This will fetch all the needed repos and place them in the sources/ folder.
+folder.
 Then in order to build the image you need to run these commands:

 1